Lapin0t/phd-manuscript/main/03_substitution.typ

 Substitution monoids have neatly been generalized to abstract scopes, but for the purpose of modeling OGS, a part of the theory of substitution is still missing.
-As explained in the introductory chapter #peio[ref précise?], in OGS we will typically see#yann[refer to?
-Manipulate?] other syntactic constructs such as _values_, _evaluation contexts_ and evaluator _configurations_.
+As explained in our introductory primer (@sec-intro-ogs), in OGS we will typically refer to various different syntactic constructs such as _values_, _evaluation contexts_, _terms_ and evaluator _configurations_.

-#tom[Values c'est un mauvais exemple pcq c'est elles le substitution monoid.
-Ce
-qui est un module c'est les termes généraux dans un contexte cbv, où on ne substitute que par des valeurs.]
-Values can be readily represented as a scoped-and-typed family $ val cl S -> T -> base.Type. $ In contrast, evaluation contexts are better represented as a family $ ecx cl S -> T -> T -> base.Type, $ where $E cl ecx th Gamma th alpha th beta$ typically denotes an evaluation context in scope $Gamma$, with a _hole_ of type $alpha$ and an _outer type_
+Values (as well as terms) can be readily represented as a scoped-and-typed family $ val cl S -> T -> base.Type. $ In contrast, evaluation contexts are better represented as a family $ ecx cl S -> T -> T -> base.Type, $ where $E cl ecx th Gamma th alpha th beta$ typically denotes an evaluation context in scope $Gamma$, with a _hole_ of type $alpha$ and an _outer type_
 $beta$.
-The family of configurations has yet a different sort as it is only indexed by a scope: $ cfg cl S -> base.Type. $
+The family of configurations of an abstract machine has yet a different sort as it is only indexed by a scope: $ cfg cl S -> base.Type. $

 We already know how to axiomatize substitution for values: their scoped-and-typed family should form a substitution monoid.
 But for the other